Keysaw/calendax/README.md

 You can also use custom Blade views to render different parts of the calendar.

 It is recommended to publish the base Blade views used by the component and extend their behavior and styling to your liking.
-To do this, please checkout the [Installation](#installation) section.
+To do this, please check out the [Installation](#installation) section.

 Those views can be specified using the following attributes: